 Pros Of A Crawlspace Foundation

 - Easy Access – crawlspace foundations are easy to access.
-You can make repairs easily and check to see how everything is going s often as you like.
+You can make repairs and check to see how everything is going s often as you like.
 It won’t comprise the structural integrity or anything doing so.

-- Ventilation – this is usually a good thing because, in certain climates, it is more energy-efficient.
+- Ventilation – this is a good thing because, in certain climates, it is more energy-efficient.
 It also gives space for heat lamps to keep the pipes from freezing in the winter, which is very useful.

 - Storage – some people make under-the-floor storage with a crawlspace foundation.
-All you have to do is cut a hole in the floor and add sealed storage underneath.
+All you have to do is cut a hole in the floor and add storage underneath.
 Just do so with the help of a professional.

 Cons Of A Crawlspace Foundation